grupogirassol/nebula-setup/README.md

 Prerequisites
 -------------
 This fork `prerequisites.sh`is adapted to get the necessary libraries and software from archlinux repositories.
+For the original script you should check [Nebula's original source code](https://github.com/nebulabroadcast/nebula-setup)

 Use `prerequisites.sh` script to install all required libraries and software